ontola/rdflib.js/src/wip.md

 - `Fetcher.load` allows arrays as inputs.
 This causes the output types to be more unpredictable. `Promise<Result> | Result[]`.
 I suggest splitting this in two functions, e.g. add `loadMany`
 - `Utils.callbackify` seems to be used only in `Fetcher`.
 - `UpdateManager.editable` has a confusing return type (`string | boolean | undefined`).
 I suggest we refactor it to always return one of multiple pre-defined strings,.
+- The `optional` argument in `formula.js` does not seem to be documented, used or tested - should it be removed?

+## Need review

+- Some of the `Formula` and `IndexedFormula` functions (e.g. `anyStatementMatching`) might have too strict types - perhaps Collections are allowed in some of them.
+- `IndexedFormula.declareExistential` & `newExistential` have different assumptions on types - should they be blanknodes or namednodes?
+- `IndexedFormula.check` passes a single statement to `checkStatementList`, which expects an array
+- I've added many type assertions (e.g. `as TFObject`), but Ideally, these do not exist.
+Ultimately, these should be replaced by TypeGuards that work on runtime/
+- The `data-factory-types` are quite complex.
+This is a result of the differences between the RDF//JS Taskforce spec and rdflib itself.
+Perhaps there is an easier / cleaner way to setup the types (without heavy use of generics), but I'm afraid I can't think of one.

 ## Some thoughts on simplifying language